 Click on a list to see more details of class performance on that list.

 Top Trouble Words

 The top trouble words list is a great way to decide which words to cover in class because it shows the words that many of your students are struggling with.

 The word that was giving your students the most trouble during the reporting period is at the top of the list.
-The red and orange rings next to the word gives you an idea of how much (and how many of) your students are struggling.
+The red, orange and yellow rings next to the word give you an idea of how much (and how many of) your students are struggling.
 Red indicates students that are having a lot of trouble with a word.
 The size of the colored portion of the ring represents the percentage of your class that was struggling at that level.

 Click on a word to see more details about how your students struggled with the word.

 On the Activity by Assignment page, you'll see a list of all of the assignments your class has worked on.
 This can be Practice, a Quiz or a Spelling Bee.
 The activity type is written above the name of the assignment.
 To the right, you can see the date the activity was assigned, the due date, the number of students who have started work on the assignment, the number of students who completed the assignment, the number of students who did not complete the assignment before the due date, the average percentage correct for the class and how close your class is as a whole to completing that assignment.

 Clicking an assignment will focus on the student activity for just that assignment.

 At the top, you will see two circular charts: these differ by activity type.
 For practice, these will indicate Progress and Word Mastery and is covered in the Activity by List section below.